fawad404/new-chat-ai/src/content/privacy/privacy.md

 #### Data Retention and Security

-Drums retains your Personal Data only as long as necessary for the purposes outlined in this policy, with robust security measures in place to protect your data.
+ChatSite retains your Personal Data only as long as necessary for the purposes outlined in this policy, with robust security measures in place to protect your data.
 However, no internet-based service can guarantee absolute security.

 #### Changes and Updates

 This Privacy Policy may be updated to reflect changes in our practices or service offerings.
 We will notify you of any significant updates, encouraging periodic review of this document for the latest information on our privacy practices.

-#### Contacting Drums
+#### Contacting ChatSite

-For questions or concerns regarding this Privacy Policy, please contact us at support@trydrums.com.
+For questions or concerns regarding this Privacy Policy, please contact us at support@chatsite.biz.
 We are dedicated to addressing your privacy and security concerns and ensuring the protection of your information.

 ---